Say Something (Karen Harding song)

-"Say Something" is the debut single by English recording artist Karen Harding.
+"Say Something" is the debut single by English singer Karen Harding.
 The song was released in the United Kingdom as a digital download on 1 February 2015 through Method Records.
 The song was written by Karen Harding and Uzoechi Emenike who also produced the song.
 The song peaked at number 7 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Say Something" was first released onto YouTube on 30 September 2014 at a total length of three minutes and thirty-eight seconds.